Road maintenance activities

 - fixing/replacing signs and signals, noise wall repairs, and shoulder levelling, which smooths out gravel shoulders in uneven areas;

 - street sweeping, filling in pot holes, grinding out roadway ruts, and mending larger patches of pavement after winter ends; and

 - yearly re-tracing of pavement markings (the yellow and white lines that direct traffic on the roadways).

-Tree removals and re-planting
+Tree planting and maintenance

 Crack sealing is a preventative maintenance treatment applied to the road surface to address pavement distress that occurs as asphalt ages.
 Yearly crack sealing helps prevent water and debris from entering cracks and extends the life of the asphalt.
 For 2020, treatment is scheduled between May and August; dates may vary due to weather.